Chapter 9:

 When he said the name of the important figure, my face went pale.
 He watched my reaction and laughed.

 “Wow!
 What, are you scared of the man or something?
-It’s not like the guy can hurt you.
+It’s not like he can hurt you.
 He’s been dead for some thousand years or so.”
 Niels retrieved my glass and took it to a washbasin near the back of the bar.
 He spoke up while he rinsed it clean in the water.
 “Besides, if I remember their doctrine correctly, he wasn’t even in this world.
 He was supposedly from some other realm.”

+I was reeling from the blow he'd dealt me.
+How could what he was saying have been true?
+This was a different world, with its own history and its own important historical figures!
 But as I thought about it, it sort of made sense with what John had told me about his beliefs.
-There was only one guy who died for everyone, so in a different world, having another guy do the same thing would kind of contradict what he had said.
+There was only one man who died for everyone, so in a different world, having another man do the same thing would be a kind of contradiction.
+My head throbbed with the weight of the information.

 “Niels, can I have one more drink please?”
-I said quickly.

 “Are you going to be… Ah, you know what, since you were such a good student until that sudden roadblock, I’ll give you something on the house.”
 He smiled.
 “It’s been too long since I last had someone actually give me a run for my money with my lessons.”